ARGANS/shellfish_and_algae-MODEL/README.md

 ## Description of tasks in terms of manual execution step by step in order to debug the pipeline:

 1) Data Import
-1.1) Imagine that you need a new dataset, so you need to tweek the manage_dataimport.sh script.
+1.1) Imagine that you need a new dataset, so you need to tweek the `miscellaneous/manage.sh` script.
-You must specify the desired property values in variables:
-	zone='IBI'
-	year=2021
-	deepthmin=0
-	deepthmax=20
 1.2) In future tasks, this data set will be identified as a collection of its properties: IBI-2021-0-20.
 1.3) Then you need to build the image with the current code and run the container:
-- `./manage_dataimport.sh build`
+- `./miscellaneous/manage.sh build_dataimport`
-- `./manage_dataimport.sh execute`
+- `./miscellaneous/manage.sh execute_dataimport`
 1.4) When the command completes, you should be able to find the new files in the docker volume directory:
 `sudo ls /var/lib/docker/volumes/ac_share/_data/data/IBI-2021-0-20`